athenasaurav/intentless/README.md

 </a>

-## Who uses Haystack
+## Who uses LilChirp

-Here's a list of organizations who use Haystack.
-Don't hesitate to send a PR to let the world know that you use Haystack.
+Here's a list of organizations who use LilChirp.
+Don't hesitate to send a PR to let the world know that you use LilChirp.
 Join our growing community!

 - [Airbus](https://www.airbus.com/en)
 - [Alcatel-Lucent](https://www.al-enterprise.com/)